 B BUS 476 New Technology and Future Markets Examines the business dynamics of technological revolutions.
-The primary objective is to help managers critically analyze the potential impacts of upcoming leading edge technologies on their industry sector.
+The primary objective is to help managers critically analyze the potential impacts of upcoming "leading edge" technologies on their industry sector.
 Students engage in forecasting a high technology sector.
-Prerequisite: minimum grade of 1.7 in B BUS 300; B BSKL 300; minimum grade of 1.7 in B BUS 320; minimum grade of 1.7 in B BUS 350; may not be repeated.
+Prerequisite: minimum grade of 1.7 in B BUS 300; B BSKL 300; minimum grade of 1.7 in B BUS 350; may not be repeated.
 (5)